800-922-2596 Call Now Book a Free Inspection

 You’ll almost certainly know when you’ve been stung, but how can you tell whether it was a bee or a wasp?
 Honey bees have barbed stingers that they leave behind after stinging.
 As a result, they can only sting once and die quickly afterward.

-For wasps and other bees, it’s harder to tell as they don’t leave their stingers behind.
-They can also sting multiple times.
-Although the insects are related, their venoms are completely different.
-Wasp stings are considered to be more painful with longer-lasting irritation, but this varies from person to person.
+Other wasps and bees don’t leave their stingers behind, and can sting multiple times.
+Although these stinging insects are related, their venoms are completely different.
+Wasp stings are generally considered more painful with longer-lasting irritation, but this varies from person to person.

 In both cases, your body reacts by creating a swollen welt at the sting site to combat the infection.
-It’s possible to have a stronger reaction to one than the other and you can be allergic to either, none, or both.
+It’s possible to have a stronger reaction to one than the other, and you can be allergic to either, neither, or both.
 If you experience severe symptoms, seek medical help immediately.

 A wasp with a stinger